SD-WAN security benefits go beyond improved network visibility, especially in a 5G environment

 - Access control: The ability to configure granular access levels on a per-site basis helps restrict the types of traffic that flow through the network, creating a secure edge in addition to foundational firewall and URL filtering capabilities determined through policies.
 Network administrators can also establish security policies for what applications or IP addresses users can access.

 - Tunnels: One ubiquitous component for security with SD-WAN is that traffic is typically sent over a secure, end-to-end encrypted tunnel, such as Internet Protocol Security (IPsec) and Generic Routing Encapsulation (GRE) used in virtual private networks (VPNs).
 The bottom line is every well-known SD-WAN encrypts traffic.
-Data traveling over an internet-based SD-WAN is secured in the same way as traffic traveling through an internet-based VPN tunnel, and WAN VPN capabilities will continue to evolve.
+Data traveling over an internet-based SD-WAN is secured in the same way as traffic traveling through an internet-based VPN tunnel, and WAN VPN capabilities will continue to evolve into agile, intuitive VPN solutions.

 - Visibility into the network: SD-WAN can improve network visibility by identifying and monitoring the users, equipment, and applications on the network to easily locate anomalies or security issues.
 Network administrators can also use this feature to check on the performance of applications, solve network issues, and ensure that security features and rules are functioning properly.